klotz-dabril/webassembly_rails/README.md

 The compilation is done by the build.sh script inside the app/assets/javascripts/fib folder.

-The c++ code exports a class called Fib with a constructor, instance methods, properties and a class method.
+The c++ code exports a class with a constructor, instance methods, properties and a class method.